Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Salmon and asparagus on the plate

-There are several ways to determine if salmon has gone bad.
-You can start by looking at it.
-Fresh salmon has a very distinct pink or orange color.
+- Fresh salmon has a very distinct pink or orange color.
 As such, you’d know that salmon has gone bad when it looks very pale.
-Its scales look dull while the gills has a dark color.
+Its scales look dull, while the gills have a dark color.

-Fresh salmon has those white lines that are very easy to distinguish.
+- Fresh salmon has those white lines that are very easy to distinguish.
 Those lines can help keep the firmness of the fish.
 But eventually, those lines will separate.
-Thus, you can tell that salmon has gone bad when the familiar white lines have disappeared.
+Thus, you can tell that the salmon has gone bad when the familiar white lines have disappeared.

 How to properly store salmon?